mohan-chinnappan-n/cli-dx/jwt.md

 ## How to create a csv for login_urls for the given csv file of username
 - [Download this script: form_login_urls.sh](jwt/form_login_urls.sh)
+- Make sure you have jq installed in your machine
 - Create a csv file with list of users in users.csv
 - Provide the private key location
 - Provide the consumerKey for the connectApp